vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

                 Figure (c)
 ```
 ##### Property 1: The number of nodes of a perfect binary tree at depth (d) is 2^d nodes
-- There is only 1 listNode (= the root listNode) at depth 0
+- There is only 1 node (= the root node) at depth 0
      2^0 = 1
-- In a perfect binary tree, every listNode has 2 children nodes
+- In a perfect binary tree, every node has 2 children nodes
 ```
                                                                                 Depth  Nodes at level
                                 1                                                 0     2^0